 So once you're done, here's what the Incredibly Easy Three-Step Method To Staying Lean, Fit & Motivated During the Holidays might look like:

 Step 1 – Event: “Sign up for a Turkey Trot, a December 31st 5K and a March 31st sprint triathlon.”

 Step 2 – Goal: “Measure your body fat and decrease it by 2% before your December 31st 5K.”

-And that’s it.
+And that's it.
 What do you think?
-Can you do pull of this easy three-step method to staying lean, fit and motivated during the holiday season?
+Can you do pull off this easy three-step method to staying lean, fit and motivated during the holiday season?

 Do you have your own proven methods for fat loss during the holidays, losing weight in the winter, or staying fit during the busy season?
 Just leave a comment below.
 I'd love to see your tips and tricks.